Table of Contents

-- Fill 3/4 of a stock pot with water and bring it to a rolling boil;
+- Fill 3/4 of a large stock pot with water and bring it to a rolling boil;

-- In the meanwhile, prepare the sauce: in a pan with a little oil, sauté the finely sliced garlic- or crush it if you prefer a more delicate taste, with the chili pepper over medium high heat until light golden brown;
+- To prepare the sauce, add some olive oil to a pan, sauté the finely sliced garlic (or crush it if you prefer a more delicate taste) with the red pepper flakes over medium high heat until light golden brown;

-- Add the anchovy fillets and let them melt completely (if you don’t want any anchovies in your dish, skip this step);
+- Add the anchovy fillets and let them melt completely; skip this step if omitting anchovies;

 - Add the tomatoes and cook until the sauce gets thicker;

-- Season with salt and pepper and stir in the olives and the cappers;
+- Season with salt and pepper and stir in the olives and the capers;

 - Add some basil leaves;

-- Reduce the heat to a low and simmer until pasta is done;
+- Reduce the heat to a low and simmer until the pasta is done;

-- When the water boils, add a generous handful of salt and cook pasta according to the cooking time on the package;
+- When the water boils, add a tablespoon of salt and cook the pasta according to the instructions on the package;

-- Finely chop the parsley and add it to the sauce; reserve a little for the decoration;
+- Finely chop the parsley and add it to the sauce; reserve a little for plate decoration;

-- Ground a little pepper and let it simmer;
+- Add a tip of a teaspoon of ground pepper and let it simmer;

-- Drain pasta al dente with a mesh skimmer directly into the pan with the sauce;
+- Drain the pasta in a colander and add it directly to the pan with the sauce;

-- Toss with a wooden spoon until pasta is evenly coated, if the sauce gets too thick, add a little cooking water;
+- Toss with a wooden spoon until the pasta is evenly coated.
+If the sauce gets too thick, add a little pasta cooking liquid;

-- Top with the remaining parsley and a little freshly grated Parmigiano to taste; enjoy your lunch!
+- Top the plates with the remaining parsley and a little freshly grated Parmigiano to taste; enjoy your lunch!